 Life is messy.
 Emotions are messy.
 Real life unfolds and unravels rather unpredictably.
 So should your characters.
 Consider the following three dimensions of character development:

-The 1st Dimension.
+The 1st Dimension

 This is what we see on the outside.
 These are the surface traits, the little personality quirks and habits that characters have.
 This may be the real person or it may just be their social mask that they present to the world.
 Without any other dimensions, we’ll never know how authentic it is.
 The supporting cast in our stories are one-dimensional.
 We don’t need to know what’s behind their façade.
-It’s not important to your readers to know what kind of childhood the waiter at the restaurant had.
+It’s not important to know what kind of childhood the waiter at the restaurant had.
 But you do need to know that about your MC.
 That’s where weaving in the other dimensions helps flesh out your characters.

 One thing to note: avoid cliché quirks and tics for your main characters, and even in your supporting characters.
 The grumpy old man who screams at the kids to get off his lawn or the two-faced politician who preaches family values to the public yet has a mistress or two on the side—all of these traits have been done to boredom and back.
 You definitely do not want to give your MC quirks that are tired or even too quirky.

-The 2nd Dimension.
+The 2nd Dimension

-Or what we see on the inside.
 This is when backstory comes into play.
 What is it about your MC’s childhood that causes her to freeze up whenever someone gets too close?
 What are her inner conflicts or unfulfilled dreams that cause her to respond in certain ways?
 Everyone has fears and weaknesses, resentments and inclinations that underlay the outer face they show the world.
 Sometimes that’s a smokescreen to throw the reader off the path.
 When readers understand why an MC reacts the way he or she does, you’ve created empathy for that character.
 And the more empathy you can create for a character, the more readers will invest in reading.

-The 3rd Dimension.
+The 3rd Dimension

 Or the character’s beliefs that lead to action and behavior.
 This is their moral substance.
 An MC’s character isn’t defined by their backstory or their inner conflict, but rather by the decisions they make when facing a moral situation.
 You may have been angry enough to smack someone in the face a time or two, but you decided not to.
 Why?
 Because of your moral character.
 That decision defines who you are.
 Now take a character who has a similar backstory and inner conflicts, but who decided to punch someone in the face.
 You’ve now created a completely different dimensioned character.